What to look out for on UEFA Europa League Matchday 6

 Roma under pressure against Ludogorets

-"To pass the round we still have to beat Ludogorets," said forward Stephan El Shaarawy, but if it looks simple, there could easily be complications.
+"To pass the round, we still have to beat Ludogorets," said forward Stephan El Shaarawy, but if it looks simple, there could easily be complications.
 Roma have lost three of their last four home games in all competitions and Ludogorets have proved to be tough customers this season.
-After their 1-0 loss against Real Betis, coach Ante Šimundža said "if you see the statistics, you will conclude that the wrong team won", and they are very much up for the next.
+After their 1-0 loss against Real Betis, coach Ante Šimundža said, "If you see the statistics, you will conclude that the wrong team won," and they are very much up for the next challenge.
 "It's a one-on-one battle for second place," Šimundža added.
 "We will do our best in Rome."

 Final-day frenzy for Feyenoord and Lazio

-Feyenoord start the game third in the section, and their best route to an uncomplicated night is to win the game by two goals or more.
-However, goals have not been flowing quite so free of late for Arne Slot's side: they scored 19 in their five September games, and just 11 in seven matches in October.
-It was 4-2 to Lazio when these sides met on Matchday 1 but Slot remains defiant.
+Feyenoord start the game third in the section, and their best route to an uncomplicated night is to win by two goals or more.
+However, goals have not been flowing quite so freely of late for Arne Slot's men: they scored 18 in their five September games, and just 11 in seven matches in October.
+It was 4-2 to Lazio when these teams met on Matchday 1, but Slot remains defiant.
 "We have to beat Lazio and we are going for it.
 We certainly still have a chance."

 Further ahead

-• Runners-up from the eight groups will join the third-placed teams form the eight UEFA Champions League groups in the Europa League knockout round play-off draw on 7 November.
+• The runners-up from the eight groups will join the third-placed teams from the eight Champions League groups in the Europa League knockout round play-off draw on Monday 7 November.
 Winners advance to the round of 16.

-• Third-placed finishers from the Europa League groups enter the Europa Conference League knockout round play-off draw on Monday 7 November, where they will be paired with one of the eight runners-up from the Europa Conference League groups.
+• The third-placed finishers from the Europa League groups enter the Europa Conference League knockout round play-off draw on 7 November, where they will be paired with one of the eight runners-up from the Europa Conference League groups.

 Where is the 2023 UEFA Europa League final being played?